What is Biomass Power?

 Biomass as a Percentage of Total Renewable Energy Produced in the United States*

-The biomass power industry removes over 68.8 million tons of forest debris annually, improving forest health and dramatically reducing the risk of forest fires.
-In addition, the biomass industry diverts millions of tons of waste material from landfills and open burns.
+Biomass energy utilizes over 68.8 million tons of forest debris annually, improving forest health and dramatically reducing the risk of forest fires.
+In addition, the biomass energy industry repurposes millions of tons of organic byproducts and eliminates the need for frequent open burns.

-Biomass power is an expanding $1 billion industry with 80 facilities in 20 states that supplies over half of America’s renewable electricity.
+Biomass energy is an expanding $1 billion industry with 80 facilities in 20 states that supplies over half of America’s renewable electricity.
 Nationwide, the biomass industry accounts for over 15,500 jobs, many of which are in small rural communities.

 Meet our Staff &